 Joint and Last Survivor

-Some annuity owners want to provide income not just for themselves, but also for somebody else (such as a spouse).
-A joint and last survivor payment option will provide income as long as either of the people you choose remains alive.
-Again, this results in a smaller payment than a single lifetime payment because, with two people, there's a greater likelihood that one of them will live for many years.
+Some annuity owners want to provide income not just for themselves, but for somebody else as well, such as a spouse.
+A joint and last survivor payment option provides income as long as either of the people you choose remains alive.
+Again, this often results in a smaller payment than a single lifetime payment.
+There's a greater chance that at least one of these people will live for many years.

 Which Option Is Best?

 The right choice depends on what you want to achieve.
-Annuitizing with a single lifetime payment should provide the largest payment if you're only taking care of yourself (and there are no dependents who rely on the assets.
-But you should always think about what will happen if you (or the annuitant, if that is somebody else) die.
-How will that impact others financially?
-Do you want beneficiaries to receive anything from the annuity after your death?
+Annuitizing with a single lifetime payment should provide the largest payment if you're only taking care of yourself and have no dependents who will have to rely on the assets.
+But you should always think about what will happen if you or the annuitant should die.
+How will that impact others?
+Do you want your beneficiaries to receive anything after your death?

-Annuitizing is typically a permanent decision.
-Once you make a choice, it may be difficult or impossible to go back.
-The insurance company takes steps to manage their risk and keep up their end of the bargain, and it's difficult to unwind the complex transactions that make this possible.
+Annuitizing is often a permanent decision.
+It may be very hard or even impossible to go back after you make a choice.
+Insurers take steps to manage their risk and to keep up their end of the bargain.
+It's hard to unwind the complex transactions that make this possible.

 Choosing to Annuitize

-Remember that annuitizing is just an option.
-Most annuity holders never even exercise that option.
-Instead, people tend to use annuities for accumulation, and then they move their money elsewhere (possibly cashing out, transferring to another account, or just taking lump-sum withdrawals as the need arises).
+Annuitizing is just an option.
+Most annuity holders never exercise that option.
+People tend to use annuities for accumulation.
+Then they move their money elsewhere, maybe cashing out, transferring to another account, or just taking lump sum withdrawals as the need arises.

-It's also important to keep in mind that the main reason to annuitize is to get a guarantee from the insurance company of payments for a certain amount of time—there's no government guarantee.
+It's key to keep in mind that the main reason to annuitize is to get a guarantee of payments for a certain amount of time from the insurer.
+There's no government guarantee.